sem CLI Reference#

 sem debug project [Project NAME]

-After that you are going to get automatically connected to the VM of the
+Next, you will be automatically connected to the VM of the

 project using SSH.
 The value of SEMAPHORE_GIT_BRANCH